mcavallo-git/Coding/linux/Linux - find (files with attributes matching).md

 <!-- ------------------------------------------------------------ -->

 <li><details><summary>
-		<b>Example - List items whose absolute filepath matches a given name, but do not end with a given extension</b>
+		<p>Example - List items whose absolute filepath matches a given name, but do not end with a given extension</p>
 	</summary>
 	<p>ex) Find all Ubuntu "apt" repositories matching "/etc/apt/sources.list"* while ignoring "*.save" files, which are backups of each repo-file (backed-up by apt)</p>
 <pre><code>